Did you know that more Americans are aware what a podcast is than who the Vice President is?

 It will certainly satisfy their curiosity and fascination about anything here on earth.

-In one episode Carl Zimmer shared some of the mysteries of heredity.
-The episode was titled, “She Has Her Mother’s Laugh: The Power, Perversions, and Potential of Heredity”.
+In one episode Carl Zimmer shares some of the mysteries of heredity.
+The episode is titled, “She Has Her Mother’s Laugh: The Power, Perversions, and Potential of Heredity.”

-The host named Bethany Brookshire used to be a real-life scientist.
-But, the way she asked questions indeed made the show even more interesting.
+The host, Bethany Brookshire used to be a real-life scientist.
+The way she asks questions makes the show even more interesting.

-She crafted her questions in a way that greatly demystifies the complexity of the topic “genetics and heredity”.
+In this episode for instance, she crafts her questions in a way that greatly demystifies the complexity of the topic “genetics and heredity.”

 Other hosts of the show include Rachelle Saunders and Desiree Schell.